NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 	%7b%22op%22%3a+%22%3d%22%2c%0d%0a++++++%22content%22%3a+%7b%0d%0a++++++++++%22field%22%3a+%22cases.clinical.gender%22%2c%0d%0a++++++++++%22value%22%3a+%5b%22male%22%5d%0d%0a++++++%7d%0d%0a%7d

-The above string can now be passed to the `filters` parameter in an API call:
+The above string can now be passed to the GDC API using the `filters` parameter:

 ```shell
  curl  'https://gdc-api.nci.nih.gov/cases?filters=%7b%22op%22%3a+%22%3d%22%2c%0d%0a++++++%22content%22%3a+%7b%0d%0a++++++++++%22field%22%3a+%22cases.clinical.gender%22%2c%0d%0a++++++++++%22value%22%3a+%5b%22male%22%5d%0d%0a++++++%7d%0d%0a%7d&pretty=true'